PrivacyEngineering/hawk/README.md

 For Hawk Core Monitor things get a little bit more complicated as it consists of two components.
 First the [Configuration UI](https://github.com/PrivacyEngineering/hawk-core-monitor).
 This component needs to have access to the Hawk Service.
-By default it expects the Hawk Service API to be available reverse-proxied on the path.
+By default, it expects the Hawk Service API to be available reverse-proxied on the path.
 To change that you can provide an Environment variable.
 The second component is a Grafana instance with specific Plugins, Datasource and Dashboards.
 See [Grafana Deployment](templates/grafana-deployment.yaml)